 5G in live sports: augmenting the fan experience

-This report is available to those subscribed to the IoT & Enterprise, Mobile Operators and Networks or Digital Consumer modules.
+This insight is available to those subscribed to the IoT & Enterprise, Mobile Operators and Networks or Digital Consumer modules.

 With the rollout of 5G, the transformation of the sports fan experience has begun.
 The implementation of 5G will require the widespread adoption of 5G devices but once in effect fans will be able to watch high-quality VR videos, enjoy a greater variety and volume of content, and see games from completely new perspectives.
 For sports leagues, the focus will be on developing a deeper relationship with fans, especially via new networking technologies, and attracting a younger, more digital audience.